Scientific Name

 The basics of Mesemb care are very simple, with free-draining soil, plenty of sun and ventilation, and regular light watering in the right season.
 Yet the difficulties are endless, trying to adapt to the Mesembs' adaptability and follow their growth habits in your particular conditions.

 Some are relatively cold-hardy and can even survive mild winters outside.
 Most will survive temperatures down to the freezing point.
-Some Mesembs begin to grow in the autumn as the temperature drops and the days get shorter.
+Some Mesembs begin to grow in the autumn as temperatures drop and days get shorter.

 See more at How to Grow and Care for Mesembs.